What is the Financial Account?

 The financial account works in combination with the current account – which acts as a metric for international trade – and the capital account – which is a metric for all financial transactions that don’t actively have an impact on production, savings, or income – with all three completing the system of balance of payments for a country.

-The financial account does not reveal the total number of assets held by a country; however, it does act as a record of the changes in the amount of assets being held by a country’s residents.
-It simply shows whether the number of assets held increases or decreases.
+The financial account does not reveal the total number of assets held by a country.
+However, it does act as a record of the changes in the amount or value of assets being held by a country’s residents.
+It simply shows whether the number of assets held increases or decreases in total value.

 The Two Subaccounts of the Financial Account